OPT Case Manager Jobs

 Target employers with established sponsorship histories

 Hospitals, behavioral health networks, and large nonprofit organizations sponsor Case Managers far more often than small community agencies.
-Search for employers who have filed H-1B petitions for social workers or case management roles in the past.
+Search for employers who have filed H-1B visa petitions for social workers or case management roles in the past.

 Ask about sponsorship before the offer stage